apache/flink/docs/content/docs/dev/table/sql/show.md

   (key1=val1, key2=val2, ...)
 ```

-Show all partitions of the partitioned table with given table name and optional partition clause.
+Show all partitions of the partitioned table with the given table name and optional partition clause.

 **PARTITION**
-Show all partitions of the partitioned table with given table name and optional `PARTITION` clause, which are under the provided <partition_spec>.
+Show all partitions of the partitioned table with the given table name and optional `PARTITION` clause, which are under the provided <partition_spec>.

 ### SHOW PARTITIONS EXAMPLES